-Resolve 3 major data bottlenecks to reduce time to customer insights and gain up to 126% more revenue quickly
+Resolve 3 major data bottlenecks to reduce time for customer analysis and gain up to 126% more revenue quickly

 In 2019, Mckinsey & Co quantified the impact of customer analysis for revenue growth in their report, “The new growth game: Beating the market with digital and analytics.”